 Texas Contemporary Art Fair

-- The details: Oct.
-19-22 at the George R. Brown Convention Center
+- The details: Now moved to October 4-7, 2018 at the George R. Brown Convention Center

 - The good: 75 local, national and international galleries showcasing the best of contemporary and modern art—it's like a peek inside the museums of tomorrow.